MistaSee/SecretSanta/README.md

 ### Setup
 You'll need a .jpg picture of everyone participating saved into /home/pi/SSanta You will also need to add all the names of the participants into the list on line 17 as strings separated by commas.
+Ensure that the name strings match EXACTLY with the filename for the photo of that person.
+Case senstitive!
+(Including the file extensions!!)